filipasvlad/crypto-trading-platform/README.md

 - **JPA/Hibernate** - ORM for interacting with the PostgreSQL database.
 - **PostgreSQL** - Database for storing user data, transactions, and portfolio information.
 - **DTOs (Data Transfer Objects)** - Used to ensure consistency and separation of concerns in data handling.
-- **RESTful APIs** - Facilitates communication between the backend and frontend applications.

 ## API Endpoints